Mardaneus86/futwebapp-tampermonkey/README.md

 	* Safari - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=safari).
 	* Dolphin - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=dolphin).
 	* UC Browser - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=ucweb).

-2. Get information or install:
-	* Install a script directly from GitHub by clicking on the "install" link in the table below.

 ### Install scripts
 Install the scripts via [OpenUserJS][install-script] (this script has not been uploaded to OpenUserJS yet).